platanus/lita-dependencies/README.md

 # lita-dependencies

-TODO: Add a description of the plugin.
+TODO: Add here a description of the plugin.

 ## Installation